sgpublic/SimplifyXMLObject/README_EN.md

 ## [中文](https://github.com/SGPublic/SimplifyXMLObject/tree/master/README.md) | English

 SimplifyXMLObject is an open-source light XML Parser.
 It has the following advantages: easy use, clear logic, and convenient coding.
+The functions of parsing, editing, and creating XML data are support.

 **Attention!** Recent version is still in development.
 Its reliability is not widely tested.
 If you are considering reliability, refer to `DOM4j`
 and other famous XML parsers, please.